vyperlang/vyper/docs/vyper-by-example.rst

 The ``funders`` variable is initiated as a mapping where the key is a number, and the value is a struct representing the contribution of each participant.
 This struct contains each participant's public address and their respective value contributed to the fund.
-The key corresponding to each struct in the mapping will be represented by the variable ``nextFunderIndex`` which is incremented with each additional contributing participant.
-Variables initialized with the ``int128`` type without an explicit value, such as ``nextFunderIndex``, defaults to ``0``.
 The ``beneficiary`` will be the final receiver of the funds once the crowdfunding period is over—as determined by the ``deadline`` and ``timelimit`` variables.
-The ``goal`` variable is the target total contribution of all participants. ``refundIndex`` is a variable for bookkeeping purposes in order to avoid gas limit issues in the scenario of a refund.
+The ``goal`` variable is the target total contribution of all participants.

 .. literalinclude:: ../examples/crowdfund.vy
   :language: python
-  :lineno-start: 17
+  :lineno-start: 9
-  :lines: 17-22
+  :lines: 9-15

 Our constructor function takes 3 arguments: the beneficiary's address, the goal in wei value, and the difference in time from start to finish of the